zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/widgets/richtext/_index.md

 ### Events Tab

-* **On change** – specifies an action to execute when the user change the value of the editor
+* **On change** – specifies an action to execute when the user changes the value of the editor
-    * **On change type** - specifies which type of even that will trigger the on change action
+    * **On change type** - specifies which type of event that will trigger the on change action
-        * **When user leaves input field** - if selected, on change action will be triggered when user move focus out of the editor
+        * **When user leaves input field** - if selected, an on change action will be triggered when user moves focus out of the editor
-        * **While user is entering data** - if selected, on change action will be triggered each time data change occurs
+        * **While user is entering data** - if selected, an on change action will be triggered each time a data change occurs
-* **On enter** – specifies an action to execute when the user focus on the editor
+* **On enter** – specifies an action to execute when the user focuses on the editor
 * **On leave** – specifies an action to execute when the user move focus out of the editor
-* **On load** – specifies an action to execute after the editor fully loaded in the DOM
+* **On load** – specifies an action to execute after the editor is fully loaded in the DOM

 ### Advanced Tab

-* **Enable spell checking** – configures to use the browser’s native spell checker.
+* **Enable spell checking** – configures to use the browser’s native spell checker

 ### Common Tab